-TV personality Kelly Ripa joined Electrolux executives here this month to kick off a charity program built around the brand's new turquoise-toned front-load laundry pair.
+New York — TV personality Kelly Ripa joined Electrolux executives here this afternoon to kick off a charity program built around the brand’s new turquoise-toned front-load laundry pair.

-Beginning this month, which is Ovarian Cancer Awareness month, the manufacturer will help reach that goal by donating $100 for every turquoise Electrolux washer or dryer purchased up to $225,000.
+To help reach that goal, the manufacturer will donate $100 for every turquoise Electrolux washer or dryer purchased beginning September, which is Ovarian Cancer Awareness month.
 The shade was inspired by the brightly hued ribbon that symbolizes the fight against ovarian cancer, the company said.

 “People are looking for ways to make their homes run easier and more efficiently … that’s why our new laundry collection is so in step with today’s needs,” McLoughlin said.
 Features include steam action to remove wrinkles and refresh clothes in the dryer; a balancing system to keep oversized wash loads stable for smooth, quiet operation; and a wash stain menu with 22 settings.